RyanJDick/randomfun/sd_interior_design/README.md

   - Mostly the same as the previous experiment.
   - Reverted LoRA rank to 4.
   - Add the keyword "interior design" in every caption.
+- Result:
+  - Again, no clear benefit to the trained LoRA model.

 ## TODO